Corporate Immigration in Denmark - FAQ

 Further, it is not allowed to have split payroll.
 All salary must be paid into a Danish bank account with very few exceptions.

-16. What are the recent trends, both political and social (including COVID-19 pandemic), that have impacted your jurisdiction with regard to immigration policy and law?
-How will this shape the immigration landscape moving forward?
+16. What are the recent trends, both political and social that have impacted your jurisdiction with regard to immigration policy and law?

-After COVID-19 the need for global mobility in Denmark has continued to increase.
-In 2022 there was a 12 % increase of foreign labour.
+In 2022 there was a 12 % increase of foreign labour to Denmark.
 There is an expectation of a labour shortage in the upcoming years.

 SIRI maintain their focus on getting all application available online.